GOPC

 臨床皮膚醫學證書課程

 This Certificate Course aims to upgrade healthcare practitioners' knowledge and skills in the care of patients with dermatological problems.
-Jointly organised by the Department of Family Medicine and Primary Care and Division of Dermatology, Department of Medicine, The University of Hong Kong, the Course comprises 10 seminars conducted by specialists in dermatology, plastic surgery, paediatrics and microbiology using a problem-oriented approach.
-Applicants can choose to attend the full Course or individual seminars (spot admission).
+Jointly organised by the Department of Family Medicine and Primary Care and Division of Dermatology, Department of Medicine, The University of Hong Kong, the Course, formerly comprised of 10 seminars and conducted by specialists in dermatology, plastic surgery, paediatrics and microbiology using a problem-oriented approach, has been restructured into 5 half-day (4 hours) interactive seminars + workshops to better meet the practical needs of participants.
+Applicants can choose to attend the full Course or individual seminars / workshops.

 Admissions